aweisser/spring4-rest/readme.md

 Quickstart
 --------------
 1. Run tomcat7:run maven goal.
-This will download all dependencies, compile the webapp a start an embedded tomcat7 instence.
+This will download all dependencies, compile the webapp and start an embedded tomcat7 instance.
 2. Call http://localhost:8080/cloudspace to take a look at your cloud based filesystem.

 HowTo